Students at Francis Marion fulfill their writing requirements by successfully completing the composition sequence:

 To guide students through a multifaceted examination of their writing history and ability, we have designed a DSP questionnaire that students must take before enrolling in ENG 101 or ENG 101E.
 Before taking this DSP questionnaire, students are asked to review the course descriptions.
 Upon completing the questionnaire, students will receive a recommendation about what course may be a better fit, but that is just a recommendation.
 Advisors may also guide students with their decision.
 However, under no circumstance should an advisor make the decision for a student.

-We believe that given some guidance and some information about the demands of college-level composition, students are able to make smart decisions about their own education and will be more successful when allowed to do so.
+We believe that given guidance and information about the demands of college-level composition, students will make appropriate decisions about their own education and will be more successful when allowed to do so.

 Directed Self-Placement (DSP) Questionnaire